 The number of job openings was little changed at 5.5 million on the last business day of October, the U.S. Bureau of Labor Statistics reported today.
 Over the month, hires and separations were also little changed at 5.1 million and 4.9 million, respectively....The following graph shows job openings (yellow line), hires (dark blue), Layoff, Discharges and other (red column), and Quits (light blue column) from the JOLTS.

 The number of quits was little changed in October at 3.0 million.
 The quits rate was 2.1 percent.
 Over the month, the number of quits was little changed for total private, and decreased for government (-26,000).

 Note: The difference between JOLTS hires and separations is similar to the CES (payroll survey) net jobs headline numbers.
 This report is for October, the most recent employment report was for November.

 Click on graph for larger image.

-Quits were mostly unchanged in September and are up about 18% year-over-year.
+Quits are up 7% year-over-year.
 These are voluntary separations. (see light blue columns at bottom of graph for trend for "quits").

 Posted by Bill McBride on 12/07/2016 10:00:00 AM